Upper School at Chestnut Hill School

-As students progress in our Upper School, they become curious, confident, engaged learners who are able to express their ideas with increasing sophistication and depth.
+The pursuit of knowledge and perseverance ingrained in the CHS education guides our oldest Hawks to become curious, confident, engaged learners who are able to express their ideas with increasing sophistication and depth.
 Students hone these skills through intentional curricula that include independent reading journals, math problems that guide students through finding multiple paths to solve a single problem, robotics challenges, and thoughtful integration between special subjects and core classes.
-Our graduates leave CHS ready to engage in the world around them and confidently participate in complex conversations as curious and informed citizens and scholars.
+In Upper School, students prepare to engage the world around them as curious citizens and informed scholars, building on their foundation of leadership and academic skills to enhance inquiry, activism, research, self-reflection, and agency.